Brown Stew Chicken and Dumplings Recipe (Jamaican Comfort Classic)

 Start by removing the skin from the chicken leg quarters if it’s not already done.
 The skinless chicken helps absorb all the delicious flavors of the marinade.
 Cut the chicken into smaller pieces if desired for even cooking.

 In a large bowl, squeeze the juice of the lime over the chicken and toss to coat.
 This will help tenderize the meat and get rid of any residual odors.
-Add about 1 tbsp of the soy sauce, a pinch of AP seasoning, and half of the garlic, ginger, and allspice.
+Add about 1 tablespoon of the soy sauce, a pinch of AP seasoning, and half of the garlic, ginger, and allspice.
 Let the chicken marinate for at least 30 minutes (preferably 1-2 hours) to allow the flavors to really soak in.

-BSC Brown Stew Chicken 13
+BSC Brown Stew Chicken 13 Scaled

 If you have these items on hand, I recommend using fresh thyme, garlic, ginger, and allspice.

-BSC Brown Stew Chicken 12
+BSC Brown Stew Chicken 12 Scaled

-BSC Brown Stew Chicken 11
+BSC Brown Stew Chicken 11 Scaled

 We will add fresh herbs and aromatics to our marinade.

-BSC Brown Stew Chicken 10
+BSC Brown Stew Chicken 10 Scaled

 Mix all of the marinade ingredients into a large mixing bowl.
 Next, we will add the chicken and massage the marinade in.
 Let this marinate for a couple of hours or overnight.

-BSC Brown Stew Chicken 9
+BSC Brown Stew Chicken 9 Scaled

-BSC Brown Stew Chicken 8
+BSC Brown Stew Chicken 8 Scaled

 Brown the Chicken:

-In a large pot or Dutch oven, heat 1 tbsp of oil over medium-high heat.
+In a large pot or Dutch oven, heat 1 tablespoon of oil over medium-high heat.
 Add the chicken pieces and brown them on all sides.
 The goal is to get a deep golden color on the meat without cooking it through, as it will continue to cook later in the stew.
 Once browned, remove the chicken and set it aside.

-BSC Brown Stew Chicken 7
+BSC Brown Stew Chicken 7 Scaled

 The sugars from the marinade ingredients should caramelize beautifully like you see here.
 Once the chicken is brown and beautiful, remove it from the skillet and sauté the veggies.

-BSC Brown Stew Chicken 6
+BSC Brown Stew Chicken 6 Scaled

 Today we are using bell pepper, onion, garlic, carrots, ginger, and habanero or scotch bonnet.

-BSC Brown Stew Chicken 5
+BSC Brown Stew Chicken 5 Scaled

 Dice the veggies small and ensure they are as even as you can get them.

-BSC Brown Stew Chicken 4
+BSC Brown Stew Chicken 4 Scaled

 Tips & Tricks for Perfect Brown Stew Chicken: